TanasijeRUnibe/org_annot_eukar_genome_2025/README.md

 - GENESPACE for orthology, synteny, and pangenome analysis
 - R with tidyverse, circlize, and GENESPACE dependencies for downstream visualization and processing

-No manual installation is required when using the course infrastructure.

-## Purpose

-This repository serves as:
-- A complete end-to-end genome annotation pipeline from raw assembly to pangenome analysis
-- A structured, chronological record of all computational steps performed during the practical course
+## This repository serves as a structured, chronological record of all computational steps performed during the practical course.
-- A standardized script collection designed for reuse in future research projects
-- A reproducible foundation for additional comparative or functional genomics analyses
-- A reference implementation for students or researchers learning genome annotation workflows

-By providing a clear organization and well-documented steps, this repository aims to make complex genomic analyses more accessible and reproducible.

-## Credits

-Created for the *Assembly & Annotation of Eukaryotic Genomes* course (2025).